vndpal/monthly-payslip-generator/README.md

    cd cliet/salaryslipporrtal
    ```

-2. Install all the dependancies using below command
+2. Install all the dependencies using below command

    ```sh
    npm i